-Dr. Parthiv Shah is an allergy & immunology specialist.
-These areas are among his clinical interests: sinusitis (sinus infection), hay fever (allergic rhinitis), and asthma.
-He is in-network for Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-Dr. Shah graduated from the University of Illinois College of Medicine at Chicago and then he performed his residency at the University Hospitals, Cleveland.
-He is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and Vista Health System.
-Dr. Shah is open to new patients.
+Dr. Parthiv Shah's area of specialization is allergy & immunology.
+He graduated from the University of Illinois College of Medicine at Chicago and then he performed his residency at the University Hospitals, Cleveland.
+Clinical interests for Dr. Shah include sinusitis (sinus infection), hay fever (allergic rhinitis), and asthma.
+He accepts Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Medicine, and Vista Health System.
+He welcomes new patients.

 Conditions / Treatments

 Medicare Patient Age

 - Organ transplants, where the immune system must be suppressed to prevent infection

 - Primary immunodeficiencies, a number of rare disorders that make patients unusually susceptible to infections

 - If the immune system is overreacting and attacking one’s own body instead of foreign material, the result can be inflammation and autoimmune disorders.
 Some diseases caused by an overactive immune system include rheumatoid arthritis, lupus, and fibromyalgia.
 Overactive immune disorders are most often treated by a rheumatologist.

 - If the immune system is misfiring and reacting to harmless material, the result is allergies or asthma.
 Sometimes these immune responses are so extreme that they can be life-threatening.
 Severe allergies can be treated by an allergist-immunologist.